hoangbao1010/banhangtaikho/wp-content/plugins/woocommerce-checkout-manager/readme.txt

 The 4.3 Plugin update addresses an arbitrary file upload vulnerability.

 = 2.0.1 =
-The 2.0.1 Plugin update marks a change of ownership of WooCommerce Checkout Manager from Emark to visser who will be responsible for resolving critical issues and ensuring the Plugin meets WordPress security and coding standards in the form of regular Plugin updates.
+The 2.0.1 Plugin update marks a change of ownership of WooCommerce Checkout Fields Manager from Emark to visser who will be responsible for resolving critical issues and ensuring the Plugin meets WordPress security and coding standards in the form of regular Plugin updates.